-The pictures on this page represent the second of two, so far, programs that I've co-hosted.
-In the first show, we played some alternative/electronic music that was provided by a friend who was supposed to be on the show that night, but he got sick, and since he knew of my history in radio, invited me to fill in for him.
+The pictures on this page represent the second of two, programs that I co-hosted.
+In the first show, we played some alternative/electronic music that was provided by a friend who was supposed to be on the show that night, but he got sick, and since he knew of my professional history in radio, invited me to fill in for him.

 I was introduced on-air as an American radio announcer.
 I didn't know any of the music that I played because it was all supplied by my sick friend.
 With the exception of my old college radio buddies who are probably reading this, chances are you wouldn't have recognized any of the music either.

 And that's what made it great.
 There were no words in the songs, and that allowed me to come up with interesting stories regarding the origin of the titles of the songs that I'm sure had nothing to do with the composer's intent.
 But then, that's what radio's for, the "Theater of the Mind" as they're fond of saying.

 During the second half of the hour-long show, we took calls from listeners.
 I think we talked to five people.
 Four of them asked about Michael Jackson.
 The fifth knew of some other artists.

 I gently suggested that there might be something not quite right with the King of Pop, regarding his alleged appreciation of children above and beyond the charity work that he does.
 But the subtlety of the message was lost, I think.
 I didn't want to get thrown off the air again (as I was at UC Irvine's radio station-a badge of honor), so I kept my observations gentle in reference to the gloved one.
 For those of you not in the know, I was relieved of my duties as a talk show host in college once because on this show called "Freedom of Voice" I got a little bit too free, I guess.
 I was not politically correct.
 China has a very rigid standard of political correctness, and I knew it.